Spanish flu: Mortality

 In Australia, the flu killed around 12,000 to 20,000 people.
-The country's death rate, 2.7 per 1,000 people, was one of the lowest recorded compared with other countries at the time; however, as much as 40 percent of the population were infected, and a mortality rate of 50 percent was recorded by some Aboriginal communities.
+The country's death rate, 2.7 per 1,000 people, was one of the lowest recorded; however, as much as 40 percent of the population were infected, and a mortality rate of 50 percent was recorded by some Aboriginal communities.
 New South Wales and Victoria saw the greatest relative mortality, with 3.19 and 2.40 deaths per 1,000 people respectively, while Western Australia, Queensland, Southern Australia, and Tasmania experienced rates of 1.70, 1.14, 1.13, and 1.09 per 1,000 respectively.
 In Queensland, at least one-third of deaths recorded were in the Aboriginal population.

-In the U.S., about 28% of the population of 105 million became infected, and 500,000 to 850,000 died (0.48 to 0.81 percent of the population).
-Native American tribes were particularly hard hit.
+In the U.S., about 20 million out of a population of 105 million became infected in the 1918–1919 season, and an estimated 500,000 to 850,000 died (0.5 to 0.8 percent of the U.S. population).
+Native Americans tribes were particularly affected.
 In the Four Corners area, there were 3,293 registered deaths among Native Americans.
 Entire Inuit and Alaskan Native village communities died in Alaska.
 In Canada, 50,000 died.

 In Brazil, 300,000 died, including president Rodrigues Alves.

-In Britain, as many as 250,000 died; in France, more than 400,000.
+In the UK, as many as 250,000 died; in France, more than 400,000.

 In Ghana, the influenza epidemic killed at least 100,000 people.
-Tafari Makonnen (the future Haile Selassie, Emperor of Ethiopia) was one of the first Ethiopians who contracted influenza but survived.
-Many of his subjects did not; estimates for fatalities in the capital city, Addis Ababa, range from 5,000 to 10,000, or higher.
+Tafari Makonnen (the future Emperor of Ethiopia) was one of the first Ethiopians who contracted influenza but survived.
+Estimates for fatalities in the capital city, Addis Ababa, range from 5,000 to 10,000, or higher.

 The death toll in Russia has been estimated at 450,000, though the epidemiologists who suggested this number called it a "shot in the dark".
 If it is correct, Russia lost roughly 0.4% of its population, meaning it suffered the lowest influenza-related mortality in Europe.
 Another study considers this number unlikely, given that the country was in the grip of a civil war, and the infrastructure of daily life had broken down; the study suggests that Russia's death toll was closer to 2%, or 2.7 million people.